mgsoyltd/WatchGarageDoor/README.md

 # WatchGarageDoor

-**Version 1.5.0**
+**Version 1.6.0**

 ## Garage doors in wrist

 With this application, you can conveniently control your garage doors from your wrist.
-Made for Apple Watch Series 4 or later with WatchOS 8.0 or later and runs independently without a companion app on iOS.
+Made for Apple Watch with WatchOS 26.0 or later and runs independently without a companion app on iOS.

 This application requires you to own a third-party [OpenGarage](http://opengarage.io) controller that is already setup and working in your local Wifi network.
 Other controllers are not supported!

 ### Features

-- watchOS 11.0 supported
+- watchOS 26.0 supported
 - Control multiple garage door controllers
 - Open and close the selected garage door
 - Review status log for open/close actions